Exploring the AI Obedience: Why is Generating a Pure Color Image Harder than CyberPunk?: Supplementary Zero-Entropy Color Task

 \textbf{Training Configuration.} Training is conducted on 4 GPUs with a per-device batch size of 8, resulting in an effective batch size of 32.
 Models are trained for 3,000 steps with bf16 mixed precision.

-\textbf{Data Processing.} All training images are resized to $384 \times 384$ resolution.
+\textbf{Data Processing.} All training images are resized to $384 \times 384$ resolution, due to the specific requirement of Janus-Pro.
 We precompute and cache text embeddings and image latents to accelerate training.
 A caption dropout rate of 0.1 is applied for regularization.

-\textbf{Other Models.} For other models (SANA, Janus-Pro-1.5, OmniGen2, FLUX.1), we use the same LoRA configuration ($r=16$, $\alpha=32$, dropout=0.1) and effective batch size of 32.